 A recent study of 98 global brands identifies factors that increase — or decrease — the chances of consumers “liking,” commenting on or sharing a company’s Facebook posts.

-Brands have embraced Facebook Inc. as a key marketing channel to drive engagement and brand awareness.
-The question is whether some brand content creates more brand engagement on Facebook than others.
-A recent study coded more than 1,000 wall posts from 98 global brands, aiming for a better understanding of how different wall-post attributes impact the number of “likes,” comments and “shares” a post receives.
-This article offers up the results of that study, for brand managers to act on.
+Over the last few years, brands have embraced Facebook Inc. as a key marketing channel to drive engagement and brand awareness.
+The question we asked was whether some brand content creates more brand engagement on Facebook than others.
+Looking for answers, we coded more than 1,000 wall posts from 98 global brands, hoping to gain a better understanding of how different wall-post attributes impact the number of “likes,” comments and “shares” a post receives.

 From our research, we identified eight ways brand managers can increase the number of “likes” a post receives:

 1. Express yourself through photos.
 Every picture tells a story.
 A photo is personal, and it can communicate quickly and easily.
 It also requires more thought and effort to take and include a photo in addition to text.
 To our surprise, what might be considered as blatant product promotion, in other words, putting up pictures of products from a company’s catalog, elicited a high number of “likes.”

 2. Be topical.
 Keep up with the times.
 Messages considered topical are those referring to holidays, festivals, important events, etc. Topical messages may or may not contain a hint of the brand’s products.
 Even when they allude to the brand’s products, these messages are perceived to be more personable, rather than scripted promotions.

 3. Don’t hesitate to be in your face.
 Promote the brand and its products.
 When consumers visit the brand’s wall, promotional messages are expected.
 We found that such messages also generate “likes.”
 Consumers visit the walls of brands they identify with and want to engage with.